What is Room and Board in College?

 The “room” part can be taken literally; it’s basically your college bedroom, where you can sleep, study, and hang out with your friends.
-It is typically furnished with the basics (a bed, desk, dresser), which can help you avoid the hassle of bringing your own big, bulky furniture.
+Your room typically furnished with the basics (a bed, desk, dresser), which can help you avoid the hassle of bringing your own big, bulky furniture.
 There are usually various rooming options, which can range from single-resident dorms to shared suite-style rooms.

 Here’s what “Board” refers to…